 Boll & Branch are one of the most asked about sheets on my site.
 They have a reputation for quality, and though definitely not cheap, they are at a reasonable price point for 100% organic bedding.

-- Want organic bedding – Boll & Branch is 100% organic cotton with non-toxic dyes
+- Those who want organic bedding – Boll & Branch is 100% organic cotton with non-toxic dyes

-- Want a soft luxurious feel – these sheets are a Sateen weave, giving them a nice silky feel
+- Those who prefer a soft luxurious feel – these sheets are a Sateen weave, giving them a nice silky feel

-- Value tasteful and classic design – Boll & Branch does offer a few designs and patterns, sticking to a very classic look that I really like compared to other options (obviously you can judge for yourself)
+- Those who value tasteful and classic design – Boll & Branch does offer a few designs and patterns, sticking to a very classic look that I really like compared to other options

-- Don’t value organic bedding – though reasonably priced for the quality, if you don’t care about the organic component, you can probably get a similar quality at a lower price (I’d look at my Brooklinen review)
+- Those who don’t value organic bedding – though reasonably priced for the quality, individuals who don’t feel the need to make organic fabrics a priority can probably get similar quality at a lower price (I’d look at my Brooklinen review)

-- Want a Percale weave – Percale is a dry crispy sheet, vs a more silky feel from Boll & Branch.
-One feel isn’t better than another, it really comes down to personal preference, but Boll and Branch only offers one type.
+- Those who prefer a Percale weave – Percale is a dry crispy sheet, vs a more silky feel from Boll & Branch.
+One type of feel isn’t necessarily better than another, it really comes down to personal preference, but Boll and Branch only offer one type.

 To start, the packaging of Boll & Branch is really first class.
 The box comes tied up with a ribbon, and the sheets come in three separate wraps tied together by a second ribbon.

-After going through the wrapping, you are left with the sheets, with each component individually wrapped.
+After going through the wrapping, I was left with the sheets, with each component individually wrapped.

 The sheets were a great fit.
 Note that the fitted sheet is actually quite deep, and in my opinion will fit a very thick mattress.
 I had it on a relatively thin mattress (~8 inches thick) and it managed to fit this size as well.

-I will say that the pillow cases looked great, but I put them on some pillows that were slightly smaller than non-standard pillows, and they did hang off it a little bit and hid the beautiful pleated pattern.
-If you’re planning on making this sheet set look as great as possible, you’re going to need to consider the pillow size.
+I will say that the pillowcases looked great, but I put them on some pillows that were slightly smaller than non-standard pillows, and they did hang off it a little bit and hid the beautiful pleated pattern.
+Those planning on making this sheet set look as great as possible will need to consider the pillow size.

 Sheet Construction and Company